firmanmm/go-mirror/README.md

 PASS
 ok  	github.com/firmanmm/go-mirror	5.266s
 ```
-Eventhough this package do perform faster the `hacky` methods, it doesn't have much support than them.
+Eventhough this package do perform faster than the `hacky` methods, it doesn't have much support than them.
 One of the downside of this library is that it currently doesn't support using pointer.
 ## Todo
 - Create more Example
 - Add support to pointer